lucasteles/Backdash/docfx/docs/troubleshooting.md

 ## Beware of Dangling References

 If your game state contains any reference type be very careful in your `save` and `load` functions to rebase your reference pointers as you `save` and `load` your data.
-When copying data, be sure that you are no copying a object reference instead of the values.
+When copying data, be sure that you are no copying an object reference instead of the values.

 ## Beware of default array type